-The purpose of the questions below is to plot a course for action to both mitigate and adapt to climate change.
+The purpose of these questions is to plot a course for action to both mitigate and adapt to climate change.
 They will help to provide a framework for collaboration across the Rangitīkei District and beyond among tangata whenua, iwi, neighbouring councils, central government, non-government organisations, private industry, education, our communities, and people.